stalniy/casl/docs-src/src/content/pages/guide/install/en.md

 order: 0
 meta:
   keywords: casl install, npm, yarn, pnpm, cdn, @casl/ability, semantic versioning, webpack, es modules
   description: How to install CASL — npm, yarn, pnpm, CDN.
-Requirements, official packages (@casl/ability, mongoose, prisma, angular, react, vue, aurelia), builds and Webpack.
+Requirements, official packages (@casl/ability, mongoose, prisma, angular, react, vue), builds and Webpack.
 ---

 ## Requirements

 CASL is isomorphic, so can be used in browsers and in Nodejs environments.
 It requires an ES2020-compatible environment or newer.

-Additionally, `@casl/vue` and `@casl/aurelia` use [ES6 WeakMap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap), so it requires either polyfill or newer versions of browsers.

 ## Semantic Versioning